elunna/nerfhack-changelog/README.md

 * Dragon scales do not provide secondary intrinsics, they must be enchanted into scale-mail for the secondary effect to kick in.
 * Green dragon scale mail also grants regeneration.
 * Silver dragon scale mail offers protection against most blinding attacks.
 * Shimmering dragon scales convey displacement; the scale-mail also conveys stun resistance.
-These scales also provide -3AC and the scale-mail provides -9AC (to match the increased AC of the dragon)
+The scales also provide -2AC and the scale-mail provides -5AC.

 ### INTRINSIC CHANGES
 * Invisibility and see invisible cannot be permanently gained intrinsically (xnh)